Regular services for 2018 start on April 1st.

-Public services will recommence from Easter 2018 and will operate every Sunday and Bank Holiday Monday.
+Public services will recommence from Easter Sunday 2018, when the Lord Mayor will attend to inaugurate our new ticket system, and will operate every Sunday and Bank Holiday Monday until the end of September.
 All trains will operate on the Mainline ground level track from Parkside station with the exception of the first Sunday of the month in May-September which will be on the raised Heritage Track from Larch End station (nearest the rose garden).

 Services will operate between 1300 and 1700, weather permitting.
 We will do our best to run as advertised but please note that during foul weather service may be suspended or, as a last resort, abandoned.
 Please also remember that we are all unpaid volunteers running trains in our spare time.
 We enjoy doing this as much as you enjoy riding!